WebriQpages/blog-webriq/posts/7-static-site-generators.md

 • [Discourse for](http://www.discourse.org/) forums

+### Overview of Popular Services

-If you’re interested in some of the services listed above as well as implementations, read an article on the topic called [“Movingto](http://modernweb.com/2013/12/16/moving-to-static-and-keeping-your-toys/)[Staticand Keeping YourToys”.](http://modernweb.com/2013/12/16/moving-to-static-and-keeping-your-toys/)
+If you’re interested in some of the services listed above as well as implementations, read an article on the topic called [“Moving to Static and Keeping YourToys”.](http://modernweb.com/2013/12/16/moving-to-static-and-keeping-your-toys/)

 ## Defining a Static Website